 An excellent new tool for fatigue cycling of dental materials and structures is here!

-The Fatigue Tester uses powerful solenoids to provide smooth loading to levels of up to 375N.
-Up to four specimens at a time can by cycled while suspended in 37'C water.
+To simulate the fatigue of biomaterials such as dental composites, the Fatigue Cycler uses powerful solenoids to provide smooth, cyclic loading to levels of up to 375N.
+Up to four specimens at a time can by cycled while suspended in recirculating, heated water.
 The force levels are displayed and controlled on a personal computer.

 The Fatigue Tester is individually crated and shipped to your location.
 It can be easily assembled and operated by laboratory personnel using the included instruction manual.
 Or an on-site installation and training visit can be arranged.
 The instrument and all of its components are covered by a six month parts and labor warranty.
-The machine consists of the computer, the power supply/control console (which is attached to the CPU of the computer), and the test frame with four test stations.
+The machine consists of the computer, the power supply/control console, a powerful quad-core notebook computer, and the test frame with four test stations.

-SPOTLIGHT ON RESEARCH: Seattle-based Kois Center has published numerous study using their Fatigue Cycler by Prototech, such as: Chaiyabutr Y, Kois JC.
+Seattle-based Kois Center has published numerous studies using their Fatigue Cycler by Proto-tech, such as: Chaiyabutr Y, Kois JC.
 Comparison of load-fatigue performance of a CAD/CAM tooth-color crown.
 Kois Center Research 2015.